Crochet Half Granny Hexagon (Two Ways)

 Draw a vertical line through the middle, and here is your vertical half granny hexagon that has 3 corners.

-If you are looking for a solid hexagon pattern, head over HERE for the step by step tutorial.
+If you are looking for a solid hexagon pattern, head over here for the step-by-step tutorial.

-And see how I used the horizontal half granny squares on this cute 3 in 1 Deer Blanket.
+And see how I used the horizontal half granny squares on this cute 3in1 Deer Blanket.

 Read on to learn how to make both half hexagons, but before we continue, please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.